Rhode Island · Statewide Landlord-Tenant Law

 • Collect a deposit up to one month’s rent and screen applicants with written consent.

-• Raise rent with thirty days’ notice, or up to one hundred twenty days for a senior tenant.
+• Raise rent with at least sixty days’ notice, or at least one hundred twenty days for a month-to-month tenant over sixty-two (34-18-16.1).

-• Charge a lease-stated late fee after the fifteen-day grace period.
+• Charge a lease-stated, reasonable late fee once rent is late under the lease – there is no statutory grace period.

 • Enter with two days’ notice, or immediately in a genuine emergency.